Toyota Stout: First generation (K20/30; 1954–1960)

-Second generation (1960–1978)
+Second generation (K40/100; 1960–1978)

-Completely redesigned in 1960, this is the most familiar version of the Stout.
-The Japanese market had the 1,453 cc Type R engine in the RK45 and the 1,897 cc 3R-B engine in the RK100, which was introduced in October 1962.
+Completely redesigned in July 1960, this is the most familiar version of the Stout.
+The pickup truck initially released with the 1,453 cc R engine (RK45), while the maximum load capacity remained the same at 1.75-ton as the older RK35.
+In October 1962, a 2-ton version (RK100) was introduced with a 1,897 cc 3R-B engine, which was introduced to counter the 2-ton Nissan Junior 1900.
 Along with the new optional engine, the Stout also underwent a facelift, including twin headlights.
-In September 1963 there also appeared a shorter and lighter duty (type RK40) model called "Light Stout", which featured independent coil sprung front suspension for a more carlike ride.
-This was meant to compete directly with Nissan's Datsun minitrucks, but it never sold particularly well in its home market and was replaced by the Briska and Hilux following Toyota's takeover of Hino Motors.

 Conventional mechanical parts were used in the form of leaf springs and four-wheel drum brakes on a ladder frame chassis.
-Body styles include a pickup (two-door, three seater), a double-cab pickup (four-door, six seater) and a two-door panel van.
+Body styles include a pickup (two-door, three seater), a double-cab pickup (four-door, six seater), a two-door box van and a five door station wagon.
 Trucks were built in Toyota Shatai's Honsha Plant, while the vans were assembled by Arakawa Auto Body Industries (also in Honsha).

 The Stout was Toyota's launch model in South Africa in 1961.
 It sold well until its discontinuation in 1979.
 The RK45 Stout was the first Toyota to begin complete knock-down assembly in South Africa, in 1962.
-South African production later switched to the two-litre RK101 series, available as a flush-side pickup, a dropside, or a chassis/cab.
-South African Stouts kept using a simplified version of the original bed, even after the longer cabin had been introduced, as they were not affected by Japanese regulations on overall length.
-Bed length was thus 2310 mm, marginally longer than elsewhere.
-Between 1961 and 1975, 17,500 Stouts were sold in South Africa - the majority of them assembled locally.
+Between 1961 and 1975, 17,500 Stouts were sold in South Africa – the majority of them assembled locally.
+This generation Stout was also assembled by Toyota Motor Thailand, beginning in February 1964, in Uruguay by Automotora Basso from 1963 to 1972, and 940 units in Peru between 1967 and 1971.

-A version of the Lite Stout, equipped with the 1.9 litre 3R engine was sold in North America as the Stout 1900 between 1964 and 1967.
+In September 1963 there also appeared a shorter and lighter duty model powered by the 1.5-litre R engine called Lite Stout (RK40), which featured independent coil sprung front suspension for a more carlike ride.
+This was meant to compete directly with Nissan's Datsun minitrucks, but it never sold particularly well in its home market and was replaced by the Briska and Hilux following Toyota's takeover of Hino Motors.
+A version of the Lite Stout, equipped with the 1.9-litre 3R engine was sold in North America as the Stout 1900 (RK41) between 1964 and 1967.
 During its first year in the American market, a total of 4 units were sold.
 This Lite Stout model was assembled in South Africa as well, beginning in 1965.
-It was called the Toyota Stallion there to distinguish it from the original model with its solid front axle, and also marked the introduction of the larger cabin to this market.
-This generation Stout was also assembled in Thailand, beginning in 1964.
+It was called the Stallion there to distinguish it from the original model with its solid front axle.